 Here are some of our favorite oils to blend with Ylang Ylang to achieve maximum benefits.

 Together, Ylang Ylang, Lavender and Chamomile can make falling asleep (and staying asleep) a breeze.
-Add these oils in equal proportions to your essential oil diffuser or try Good Night–a blend in which all of these oils guest star.
+Add these essential oils in equal proportions to your essential oil diffuser or try Good Night – a blend in which all of these oils guest star.

 To enhance its sultry aroma, add a few drops of Clary Sage or Geranium to Ylang Ylang to awaken sensual energy.
-Dilute your blend in Fractionated Coconut oil to craft a soothing massage oil.
-Alternatively, try Aphrodisiac or Love synergy blends, which both highlight this floral favorite.
+Dilute your blend in a carrier oil such as Fractionated Coconut oil to craft a soothing massage oil.
+Alternatively, try Aphrodisiac or Love essential oil blends, which both highlight this floral favorite.

 Anxiety management is necessary, but not always easy to achieve.
 Thankfully, studies have shown that Ylang Ylang can help to reduce feelings of stress and anxiousness.
-Pair Ylang Ylang with Lemongrass and Sweet Orange to ease anxiety, or try Lemongrass Ylang Ylang and Stress Relief essential oil blends in a diffuser.
+Pair Ylang Ylang with Lemongrass and Sweet Orange to ease anxiety, or try Anxiety Ease essential oil blend in an essential oil inhaler.

 Effects of Ylang-Ylang aroma on blood pressure and heart rate in healthy men. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3836517/

 Disclaimer: Receive 15% off eligible products when you use the code YLANGLOVE at checkout.
 Deal begins at 12:00 am PT on 4/27/23 and ends at 11:59 pm PT on 5/11/23 or while supplies last.
 Gift Cards not included.
 Discount does not include gift wrap.
 Cannot be combined with any other discounts.